3v0k4/contact-page/blog/posts/2020-06-01-records-haskell.md

   - PureScript
 ---

 I started studying hardcore functional programming by fiddling with PureScript.
-Back then, using records felt natural since they are first-class citizen in the language:
+Back then, using records felt natural since they are first-class citizens in the language:

 ```hs
 -- PureScript